Product Spaces

 Figure 4: Product subsets admit a useful geometric interpretation where (a, b) we first lift each component subset to the product set before (c) constructing the product subset from their overlap.

-This geometric perspective can for example be used to better understand why the complement and union operations aren’t compatible with component structure.
+This geometric perspective can, for example, be used to better understand why the complement and union operations aren’t compatible with component structure.
 The product of complementary component subsets generally excludes all of the elements in the complement of the corresponding product subset (Figure 5).
-On the other hand the product of the union of component subsets generally includes elements that are not in the union of the corresponding product subsets (Figure 6).
+On the other hand, the product of the union of component subsets generally includes elements that are not in the union of the corresponding product subsets (Figure 6).
 Only when considering intersections do both constructions always give the same subset (Figure 7).

 (a)